whoopnes/Fruity_Nutrition/README.md

     Prediction: The app preprocesses the input image (resizing to 224x224, normalizing pixel values) and feeds it into the loaded .h5 model to get a prediction.

-    Nutrition Data: After identifying the fruit, the app looks up its nutritional information from an included CSV file and displays key values like energy, protein, vitamins, and minerals in an easy-to-read table.
+    Nutrition Data: After identifying the fruit, the app looks up its nutritional information from an included CSV file and displays key values like energy, protein, vitamins, and minerals in an easy-to-read table

-# 🗂️ Project Structure

-I've renamed demo(5).py to app.py and the notebook for clarity, which is a common practice.

-├── app.py
-├── Fruity_Nutrition_Model_Training.ipynb
-├── my_model.h5
-├── fruitsnutrition.csv
-├── requirements.txt
-└── README.md

 # ▶️ Getting Started